 7. Picture of Aorta

-- The ascending aorta rises up from the heart and is about 2 inches long.
-The coronary arteries branch off the ascending aorta to supply the heart with blood.
+- The part of the aorta that arises from the left ventricle of the heart is called the ascending aorta.
+It is about 2 inches long.
+The coronary arteries that supply blood to the heart branch off of the ascending aorta.

 Guide to understanding the Image Gallery categories: